croessner/nauthilus-website/docs/configuration/configuration-file.md

 :::

 Besides the subject, Nauthilus can send arbitrary data to Ory Hydra upon an accepted consent request that will be sent out to the remote client as claims.
-You need to define a mapping in Nauthilus that maps the SQL/LDAP attributes to claim names.
+You need to define a mapping in Nauthilus that maps the LDAP attributes to claim names.

-If a user was authenticated on the login page, the server will have SQL or LDAP results that will be taken with this mapping.
+If a user was authenticated on the login page, the server will have LDAP results that will be taken with this mapping.
 Therefor it is important to tell each backend, which data needs to be retrieved.
 Data will be cached on Redis.
 If you modify applications and require more fields/results from the underlying backends, you must clear the Redis objects or wait for an expiration.

-The SQL and LDAP backend sections will tell you more about this later on this page.
+The LDAP backend section will tell you more about this later on this page.

 After you have refreshed Nauthilus, you can configure your web application, Dovecot or whatever with the new settings.